-MVNOs in France: providers and offers in 2019
+MVNOs in France: Providers and Offers in 2021

 You've probably heard about the largest broadband providers in France - Orange, SFR, Bouygues Telecom and Free Mobile.
-But the French telecom market is much broader today, and there are more than those four suppliers to choose from, mainly with the appearance of so-called MVNO suppliers (or Mobile Virtual Network Operators).
+But the French telecom market is much broader today, and there are more than these four suppliers to choose from, mainly thanks to the appearance of so-called MVNO suppliers (or Mobile Virtual Network Operators).
 But who exactly are these new actors, and what do they have to offer?